 Top Ten Personal Development Books

-I love a good personal development book, not because I’m white-trash living by self-help books, simply because I find them quite informative and relaxing to read.
+I love a good personal development book, not because I’m white-trash living by self-help books, but simply because I find them quite informative and relaxing to read.
 They’re my guilty pleasure, you could say.

 I read this book before discovering it is technically a ‘Christian’ book.
 I avoid religious-led books like the plague.
 Mostly because I’m not the least bit religious and find it quite off-putting to hear/read ‘from the blessings of God’.
 But there wasn’t too much of that in Rachel Hollis’ books.
 Rachel was fairly down-to-earth and honest.
 And I enjoyed her take on addiction to Diet Coke.
 Plus the process of adopting her daughter and having hope even when knocked down.

 One of my all-time favourites.
 As someone who is fascinated by social media at the best of times.
 Obsessed by not with FYI – this was a great read.
 I bought it the second it was released and devoured it.
 There are great statistics, brilliant anecdotes and really good insight from Katherine.

 I’ve listened to the How to Fail podcast a few times, but I decided to listen to Elizabeth’s book on a whim.
 It was harrowing.
 The chapter on her miscarriage was particularly moving and heartbreaking.
 It’s a powerful book about the beauty of not reaching your dreams or changing your mind.

 I loved this hilarious book.
 Marianne decided to follow a self-help book’s instructions for one month each.
 What comes out of it is a great read on the ridiculousness of some self-help books and the genuine helpfulness of others.
 While the book’s main aim is not to be a self-help book it does have that unintentional benefit.
 I desperately wanted to go swimming at Hampstead Heath after reading it.